Prayer Book Rebellion: "Kill all the gentlemen"

 In Cornwall and Devon, the issue of the Book of Common Prayer proved to be the final indignity that the people could peaceably bear.
-Two decades of oppression were followed by two years of rampant inflation, in which wheat prices had quadrupled.
+Two decades of unpopular government policies were followed by two years of rampant inflation, in which wheat prices had quadrupled.
 Along with the rapid enclosure of common lands, the attack on the Church, which was felt to be central to the rural community, led to an explosion of anger.
 In Cornwall, an army gathered at the town of Bodmin under the leadership of its mayor, Henry Bray, and two staunch Catholic landowners, Sir Humphrey Arundell of Helland and John Winslade of Tregarrick.

 Many of the gentry sought protection in old castles.
 Some shut themselves in St Michael's Mount where they were besieged by the rebels who started a bewildering smoke-screen by burning trusses of hay.
 This, combined with a shortage of food and the distress of women, forced them to surrender.
 Sir Richard Grenville found refuge in the ruins of Trematon Castle.
 Deserted by many of his followers, the old man was enticed outside to parley.
 He was seized and the castle ransacked.
 Sir Richard and his companions were imprisoned in Launceston gaol.
 The Cornish army then proceeded to march east across the Tamar border into Devon to join with the Devon rebels near Crediton.

 The religious aims of the rebellion were highlighted in the slogan "Kill all the gentlemen and we will have the Six Articles up again, and ceremonies as they were in King Henry's time."
 However, it also implies a social cause (a view supported by historians such as Guy and Fletcher).
 That later demands included limiting the size of households belonging to the gentry – theoretically beneficial in a time of population growth and unemployment – possibly suggests an attack on the prestige of the gentry.
 Certainly such contemporaries as Thomas Cranmer took this view, condemning the rebels for deliberately inciting a class conflict by their demands: "to diminish their strength and to take away their friends, that you might command gentlemen at your pleasures".
 Protector Somerset himself saw dislike of the gentry as a common factor in all of the 1549 rebellions: "indeed all hath conceived a wonderful hate against the gentlemen and taketh them all as their enemies."